Big Bus Tours

-Big Bus Tours (formerly Les Cars Rouges and The Big Bus Company), is the largest operator of open top bus sightseeing tours founded in May 2011 after "Les Cars Rouges" and the "Big Bus Company" merged.
-The company operates in 23 cities of 11 countries with more than 150 buses around the world.
-The United States is the country with the largest number of cities with Big Bus Tours service.
+Big Bus Tours (formerly Les Cars Rouges and The Big Bus Company), is an operator of open top bus sightseeing tours formed in May 2011 after "Les Cars Rouges" and the "Big Bus Company" merged.
+The company operates in 28 cities of 18 countries with 444 buses operating around the world.
+Most of the cities it serves are in the United States.
 Typically, Big Bus Tours use open top double-decker buses in burgundy and cream-coloured livery.

 History

 "Les Cars Rouges" was founded in 1990 by Abdallah El Azm in Paris, France.
 Over the course of the next two decades, it went on to operate in Paris, Rome, Washington DC, Las Vegas, San Francisco, Miami, and Istanbul.

-The "Big Bus Company" first started operating in London, England in June 1991 with four buses by the Maybury family.
+The "Big Bus Company" first started operating in London, England in June 1991 with three buses by the Maybury family.
 It later expanded to Dubai, Abu Dhabi, Hong Kong, Shanghai, Philadelphia, and so on.

 "Les Cars Rouges" and "the Big Bus Company" merged in May 2011, and formed "Big Bus Tours".
 Les Cars Rouges was the larger of the two companies, but for international namesake purposes, the name "Big Bus" was retained.

 In May 2007, the Abu Dhabi company the Al Fahim Group purchased a 30% shareholding.

 In February 2015, the business was sold to Exponent Private Equity.
 In February 2016, Merlin Entertainments bought a 15% shareholding.

 Overview of operation

-Buses travel near major landmarks around the town or city it tours.
+Buses travel near major landmarks around the city it tours.
 Pre-recorded or live commentary about the landscape is provided through small headphones worn by each passenger.
 Users may leave the bus and board again without limit (hop-on, hop-off) at special bus stops on a circular route.
 In large cities, buses go on more than one route.
 In some cities (such as Hong Kong) some variants of the ride include travelling by boat.